Air Training Corps: Local

 ATC squadrons are established in most large towns in the United Kingdom.
-There are also ATC units in Cyprus, Germany, Gibraltar, the Channel Islands, and the Isle of Man.
+There are also ATC units in Cyprus, Gibraltar, the Channel Islands,the Isle of Man and formerly Germany.
 In towns not large enough to sustain a squadron of 30 cadets, or as a supplement to an existing squadron in a larger town or city, a Detached Flight (DF) may be formed.
 A detached flight operates much like any other unit, but is a component part of a nearby, larger squadron.
 As of October 2025, there were over 1,000 ATC squadrons.

 An Officer Commanding (OC) a squadron is typically a flight lieutenant (RAFAC).
 If a squadron commanded by an SNCO, warrant officer, pilot officer, or flying officer, they are referred to as Officer in Charge (OIC) (unless they have completed their Squadron Commanders Course at RAF Cranwell, then they retain the title of Officer Commanding).
 Officers were previously appointed in the Royal Air Force Volunteer Reserve (Training Branch) RAFVR(T), but now receive a Cadet Forces Commission, introduced in 2017.

 Civilian committees

+In addition to the uniformed command structure, the ATC squadrons are supported by a parallel trustee pillar.
+A Civilian Committee (or 'CivCom') underpins fundraising and the management of non-public funds used to support activities and equipment that are not provided through central RAF funding beyond core services.
+Trustees operate at squadron, wing, regional, and national levels.
+The National Chair, who is the senior representative of the trustee pillar, is Mr Stuart Ensor OBE.

-A Civilian Committee (or 'CivCom') underpins all local funding that the RAF centrally cannot provide beyond core services for an individual squadron.
-The RAFAC (ATC) is itself not a charitable organisation, and is not itself a legal entity, and so has no official legal status.
-That defers to the MOD.
-For this and other reasons, the trustees within each Civilian Committee are required to be responsible for, and accountable for, the charitable fundraising of the squadron.
-As with any charity, three officers (chairperson, Secretary and Treasurer) are elected at an annual general meeting (AGM), possibly with the addition of a deputy chairperson, and then exist as an independent group to raise and manage funds in a lawful manner in accordance with the Charities Act.
+As with any charity, three officers (Chairperson, Secretary and Treasurer) are elected at an annual general meeting (AGM) and then exist as an independent group to raise and manage funds in a lawful manner in accordance with the Charities Act.

-A Civilian Committee is responsible for overseeing the initial unit formation and direction, and will monitor the welfare of cadets.
-Civilian committees often include parents of cadets and retired ATC staff.
+A Squadron's Civilian Committee is responsible for overseeing the initial unit formation and direction, and will monitor the welfare of cadets.
+Trustees are often parents of cadets and friends.
 Many squadron charities decide to operate against the RAFAC document known as ACP-11, which has been the traditional constitution.
 However, there is no requirement to do so, as long as the civilian committee establishes a constitution with acceptable charitable object statements; these may be similar to those in ACP-11.
 The Charity Commission has produced a model constitutions for this purpose.